Hosting and bandwidth provided by MacAce.net.

 Pounding it pretty hard, I still sometimes reached low-battery warnings late in the day, so having chargers where you work as well as where you live isn't a bad idea.

 When this Q&A was first published on June 23, 2010, EveryiPhone.com noted that when more in-depth testing was available, these results would be added should they provide additional insight.
 Sure enough, the results from more detailed testing proved to be worthwhile.
-Although reviewers continued to be highly satisfied, they are a bit more measured in their praise as well.
+Although reviewers continued to be highly satisfied, they were a bit more measured in their praise as well.

 In its trademark gigantic review, ArsTechnica found: